 SIEC test.
-The substantive test under the new Competition Act is the Significant Impediment to Effective Competition ("SIEC") test set forth by the current EC Merger Regulation, which replaced the "dominance test" of the 2003 Act.
+The substantive test under the Competition Act is the Significant Impediment to Effective Competition ("SIEC") test set forth by the current EC Merger Regulation.
 Authorisation is granted to concentrations that do not create a SIEC in the national market or in a substantial part of it.
 By contrast, concentrations which create a SIEC, in particular resulting from the creation or reinforcement of a dominant position, are prohibited.

 Assessment criteria.
 Concentrations are reviewed in order to determine their effects on the structure of competition in the relevant market(s).
-The Competition Act follows closely Article 2(1)(b) of the EC Merger Regulation with regard to the criteria to be taken into account to analyse the impact of the transaction on the relevant markets, although it contains an additional "Essential Facilities" criterion, according to which control over essential infrastructure by the undertakings concerned and opportunities offered to competing undertakings to access such infrastructure are relevant factors when assessing the competitive impact of a proposed transaction.
-The new Competition Act adds two additional new criteria.
-The first allows for a limited "efficiency defence" (see question 4.2 below); the second is most controversial, as it requires the Authority to take into account the bargaining power of the merged entity towards its suppliers, in order to prevent the reinforcement of "the state of economic dependence" of the
+The Competition Act follows closely Article 2(1)(b) of the EC Merger Regulation with regard to the criteria to be taken into account to analyse the impact of the transaction on the relevant markets, but includes three additional criteria: under the "Essential Facilities" criterion, control over essential infrastructure by the undertakings concerned and opportunities offered to competing undertakings to access such infrastructure must be taken into account when assessing the competitive impact of a proposed transaction.
+The second allows for a limited "efficiency defence" (see question 4.2 below); and the third is most controversial, as it requires the Authority to take into account the bargaining power of the merged entity towards its suppliers in order to prevent the reinforcement of "the state of economic dependence" of the latter.

 Joint ventures.
-Again, when the concentration consists of the creation or acquisition of a full-function joint venture, the operation is also assessed under the rules of the Competition Act on restrictive agreements and practices if its object or effect is the co-ordination of the competitive behaviour of undertakings that remain independent.
+Again, when the concentration consists of the creation or acquisition of a full function joint venture, the operation is also assessed under the rules of the Competition Act on restrictive agreements and practices if its object or effect is the co-ordination of the competitive behaviour of undertakings that remain independent.